New England Winter Weather: How to Be Prepared

 A kitchen at Aspen Green

-Keep kitchen pipes warm during the Winter in your Aspen Green apartment.
+Keep kitchen pipes warm during the Winter in your Aspen Green At Simsbury apartment.

 If you are a renter, you need to know what you are liable for and what your apartment community is responsible for doing when there’s rough weather.
 There will be certain things that you will be responsible for and if you aren’t careful with them, you may face some hefty bills.
 Plus, winter heating costs are expected to spike this winter.
 There are simple preventative measures you can take to make sure these disasters don’t happen.